JorjaFox/library/_source/_recaps/csi/crows-feet.md

 ## Quotes

-**Sanders** Ornithological database just ID'd the feathers I collected at the crime scene.
+**Sanders:** Ornithological database just ID'd the feathers I collected at the crime scene.
 (He hands the evidence bag with the feathers to Sara.)
 Hyacinth Macaw.
 So how come you and Brass didn't involve me in the interrogation?
-**Sidle** Greg, you still have the solo to complete, and, technically, you're still a trainee, but you're doing a great job.
+**Sidle:** Greg, you still have the solo to complete, and, technically, you're still a trainee, but you're doing a great job.